 Pensacola Direct Mail Criminal Lawyers are “Fishing” For Clients

-Are layers allowed to send send mail solicitations to people who were arrested?
+Are lawyers allowed to send send mail solicitations to people who were arrested?
+Yes, but that doesn’t make it right.

 The Florida Bar Association says it is not unethical, so long as the lawyer follows the standards set by the bar.